debdutgoswami/newssy/README.md

-# Newsfeed
+# Newssy

+An all-in-one news portal where anyone can look through news from various sources and even subscribe to news letters to receive daily headlines via email.

 ---

 ## Contributing

-1. Check [CODE OF CONDUCT](https://github.com/debdutgoswami/newsfeed/blob/master/CODE_OF_CONDUCT.md) to know how to setup your `development` enviornment.

-2. All PRs should be merged to `development` branch.
+1. All PRs should be merged to `development` branch.
 So always change to `development` branch.

 ---